 Make sure that you have the correct planning permission in place if required.
 If you are unsure contact your local council.

-We will deliver all of our machines at a very reasonable rate.
-Within 2.5miles of our yard the delivery is free of charge.
+We can deliver all our machines at a very reasonable rate.

 There are several ways that you can dispose of your spoil.
-Tipper Lorries or skips can be used to take the spoil off site but the preferred option today is recycling on site with a crusher.
+Tipper lorries or skips can be used to take the spoil off site.

 Drainage: If you are laying an area of hard standing where will the water run?
 Is your drainage adequate?